FREQUENTLY ASKED QUESTIONS (FAQs)

 WIFI.
 There is free Wifi at the house.
 Please bring your own wireless phone or other mobile device.
 Good reception available.

 Fishing: Rods / License / Guide.
-Two rods are available.
-If you bring your own lines, tackle, and bait, you can catch a variety of fish from the dock or beach.
+Please bring your own rods, lines, tackle, and bait.
+You can catch a variety of fish from the dock or beach.
 If you don’t bring your own fishing gear, you can take advantage of several deep sea fishing excursions.
 Bait for purchase is available at Eldred’s Marina.